mukhtar-github/Complete-Node.js-Course/6-Asynchronous-JavaScript/Asynchronous-JavaScript.md

 console.log('After');
 ```

 So I want you to compare these two different implementations.
 The first implementation is *asynchronous* and the second is *synchronous*.
 You can see the *synchronous* implementation is far easier to read and understand.
 With *asynchronous* implementation, because of these *callbacks*, we have these deeply nested structure.
 And in a real-world application, these can look even worse.
 So we refer to this as *CALLBACK HELL*.
 Or some people call it *Christmas Tree Problem*.
-Because the indentations look like a
+Because the indentations look like a Christmas Tree.
+So next, I'm going to show you a simple solution to resolve the *callback hell* proplem.

+## 5- Named Functions to Rescue

+Now, let me show you a simple solution to resolve the *callback hell* proplem.
+So first let's delete the code that we don't need.
+I'm going to delete all the code in the *synchronous* section.
+So, we want to get rid of the *callback hell* issue, the nested structure.
+The technique that we're going to use is to replace an *Anonymous* function with a *Named* function.
+What do I meant by that?
+Well, look at the second argument to the *getCommits* function.
+So, this is the second argument, *(commits) => {}* right?
+This is what we call an *anonymous* function, a function that doesn't have a name.
+Here is another example, as the second argument to *getRepositories* function, we have this